Catherine O'Hara: 1974–1987: Breakthrough with SCTV

+1988–2014: Prominence in film

-O'Hara has guest-starred on top-rated television series including Six Feet Under and Curb Your Enthusiasm.
+During the 1990s, she made guest appearances on Tales from the Crypt, Oh Baby, Morton & Hayes, and The Larry Sanders Show.
+She acted in and directed episodes of Dream On and The Outer Limits, the revival of the 1960s series of the same name.
+O'Hara guest-starred on top-rated television series including Six Feet Under and Curb Your Enthusiasm.
 In May 2008, it was announced that she had signed on to star in the upcoming ABC dramedy Good Behavior.
 Her role in the 2010 television film Temple Grandin earned her three award nominations: a Primetime Emmy Award, a Satellite Award, and a Screen Actors Guild Award.